ethereum/remix-ide/docs/file_explorer.md

 Take the token and paste it in Remix's **Settings** module in the **Github Access Token** section.
 And then click Save.

-You can also publish by right clicking on the file or folder.
+You can also publish by right-clicking on the file or folder.

 Right-Click popup menu
 -------------------------------